-(Yes, I know it sounds weird and I don’t know if someone else had said it before.)
+(Yes, I know it sounds cheesy and I don’t know if someone else had said it before.)

 How do we go about Becoming the Best we can be?

 By thinking – thinking about ourselves, our behaviour, the way we handle things and the way we don’t.
 By thinking about things that are important to us, things we don’t like or things that we do like.
 By thinking about what we want to do for others and for ourselves.
-And by thinking about our points of view on different issues we hear about on the news, such as global warming, abortion, human rights, the situation in the Middle East, the Ukraine crises etc.
+And by thinking about our points of view on different issues we hear about on the news, such as global warming, abortion, human rights, world politics etc.

 Make Time to Think

 These days we seem to be too busy to think.
 We have school or work, sports, chess practice, piano or violin lessons, extra maths classes and then we still have to watch TV and DVDs, listen to music, go to the movies, keep up with our Facebook and Twitter friends and do homework.
 It’s exhausting!

 We don’t have time to become quiet and listen to ourselves.
 That way we get used to other people thinking for us and making decisions on our behalves.
 Teenagers wear what Hannah Montana wears and listen to Justin Bieber because they are told to listen to him.

 Children make their parents buy them toys they can’t afford, because the TV ads say that everyone must have them.
 But do all girls really like to look like Hannah or like to listen to Justin or do children really need those expensive toys?